 The study lasts two years.
-If you say 'yes' to taking part and are suitable for the study, you will be placed into one of two groups to either receive the new weight loss treatment or receive weight loss support available through your GP.
-We will sort you randomly, so neither you nor we can decide which group you will go into.
-To join the study, you need to be prepared to accept either group.
+If you say 'yes' to taking part and are suitable for the study, you will be placed into one of two groups to either receive the new weight loss treatment or receive weight loss support available in your local area.
+We will sort you randomly, so neither you or your doctor or the research team can decide which group you will go into.
+To join the study, you need to be willing to accept being part of either group.

 We will ask to take measurements from you four times over two years.
-This will take place at the beginning then at 8 months, 1 year and 2 years after you start.
+This will take place at the beginning then about 8 months, 1 year and 2 years after you start.
 After that, we will use your NHS records to follow you over the next 18 years.